gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/UriQueryBuilder.md

 ## Usage in Conjunction With `System.UriBuilder`

-`UriQueryBuilder` can be used in conjunction with [`System.UriBuilder`](https://docs.microsoft.com/en-us/dotnet/api/system.uribuilder) to modify the query part of a URI:
+`UriQueryBuilder` can be used in conjunction with [`System.UriBuilder`](https://docs.microsoft.com/en-us/dotnet/api/system.uribuilder) to build the query part of a URI:

 ```csharp
 using Gapotchenko.FX;